Aikleong7/GeekOutGJ/README.md

 6. Someone

-this is a change to read me
+this is a change to read me(from adib)